Factual/geo/README.md

 conversion: converting between steradians and surface areas; finding the radius along the geoid, and some basic properties.

-This library is incomplete; in particular, it is not as fast as it could be, encounters bounded errors when translating between various geoid representations, and is subject to singularities at the poles.
-Nonetheless, we hope that it can be a canonical resource for geospatial computation in Clojure.
+We hope that it can be a canonical resource for geospatial computation in Clojure.

 # Installation